bpettijohn/bpettijohn.github.io/docs/blog/fibonacci-closer-exercise-in-go.md

 To solve the [fibonacci exercise](https://go.dev/tour/moretypes/26) on go.dev we can use a closure and switch statement.

-All you need to know about the Fibonacci sequence is

 The Fibonacci sequence is a sequence of numbers that looks like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144.
 The next value in the sequence is the sum of the two integers behind it.
-If Fibonacci was a cat, it's tail is the last two numbers following it.

-The switch statement can be used instead of multiple if/else statements.
-It's easier to read and can be used without a condition.
+We can use a closure to track the state of the sequence for every iteration.

 ```go
 package main